zdravkov/kendo-docs/getting-started/using-kendo-with/webforms/asp-net-hello-html5.md

 ---
 title: Part 3 - Hello HTML5
 page_title: Tutorial for HTML5 Development in Visual Studio
 description: This tutorial will introduce you to HTML5 development with ASP.NET.
 Learn the theory and look at the implementation of HTML5 development in Visual Studio.
+position: 3
 ---

 # Tutorial: HTML5 Development With ASP.NET Part 3, Hello HTML5